Chart Color Schemes

 Taylors Hill's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Taylors Hill's health outcomes show favourable results, particularly for younger age groups with low prevalence rates of common conditions.
+Taylors Hill's health outcomes show excellent results, particularly for younger age groups with low prevalence rates for common conditions.

-Private health cover stands at approximately 51% (~10,147 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are asthma (7.7%) and arthritis (4.9%), while 77.5% of residents report no medical ailments compared to 73.7% in Greater Melbourne.
-There are 9.7% (1,928 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Private health cover stands at approximately 51% of the total population (~10,147 people), slightly below the average SA2 area rate.
+The most prevalent medical conditions are asthma (7.7%) and arthritis (4.9%), while 77.5% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
+Seniors aged 65+ constitute 9.7%, or 1,928 people, with health outcomes requiring more attention than the broader population.

 Frequently Asked Questions - Health